alanesq/CameraWifiMotion/readme.txt

                                 /default - sets all settings back to defaults /live - capture and display a live image from the camera /images - display the 10 images stored in Spiffs (Image width in percent can be specified in URL with http://x.x.x.x/images?width=90)
-                                /img - just display a plain jpg of the latest captured image /bootlog - log of times the device has been switched on / rebooted (handy for checking it is stable)
+                                /bootlog - log of times the device has been switched on / rebooted (handy for checking it is stable)
                                 /data - this is the updating text on the main page but handy for a quick check of status /imagedata - show raw block data
-                                /ota - update firmware (requires password entered first)
+                                /ota - update firmware (requires password entered first) /img - just display a plain jpg defaults to the live greyscale image or stored images selected with /img?pic=x